 - Inoperable vehicle (car trouble) – failure to notify the Transportation office.

 What cannot be appealed to the Hearing Board?

-The following violations/citations cannot be presented to the Board:
+The following citations cannot be presented to the Board:

 Failure to Pay

-No Permit Violation – if you have at least two prior citations and/or warnings for “No Permit.”
+No Permit Citation – if you have at least two prior citations and/or warnings for “No Permit.”

-Repeat Violations – cannot appeal any violation if you have received two previous citations and/or warning for same offense.
+Repeat Citations – cannot appeal any citation if you have received two previous citations and/or a warning for the same offense.

 Parking in a Fire Lane – if you do not have documented evidence of an emergency situation, i.e., medical, life-threatening.